DanNeidle/fake_account_finder/README.md

 - output/results-<descriptor>.csv (raw data for your own analysis)

 If you configured scp_destinations in companies_house_settings.py, these files will also be uploaded automatically.

+## 8. Notes for Windows
+I have no Windows experience but I believe the script will work, with a few changes in setup:
+- Use del *.zip instead of rm *.zip.
+- Activate your virtual environment with venv\Scripts\activate.
+- Some commands (like chmod +x) are not necessary or work differently on Windows.
+You may need to run the script via python find_companies ... instead of ./find_companies

+## 9. Final thoughts

+Make sure you have adequate disk space and a reasonably powerful and stable machine — parsing millions of account files is demanding.

+If you want to do more advanced filtering or custom analytics, feel free to adapt the script’s logic or post-process the output CSV.
+It would be easy to adapt the script to, e.g. look at several years' of accounts (simultaneously or optionally), of course at the price of using more disk storage and likely slowing things down.

+Unfortunately, I can't support anyone installing or using the script, but I'd be fascinated to see what uses people have for it.
+Do please drop ne a line - dan ATSIGN taxpolicy.org.uk